If you’re interested in finding out what causes a basement flood, then this article is for you.

-If your home or building is built partially underground, chances are you’ve experienced, or will experience, a flood.
-Let’s discuss the common causes of a basement flood, and what to do in case of emergency.
+If your home is built partially underground (hey basements, we’re looking at you!), chances are you’ve experienced, or will experience, a flooded basement.
+Let’s discuss the common causes and what to do in case you experience this emergency.

 A sump pump is installed in a basement or crawlspace in a sump pit.
 The role of a sump pump is to keep the area under the building dry and prevent floods.
 The sump pump removes water from under the home.